nushell/nushell/docs/README-duration-spec.md

 ### Not-in-scope
   These scenarios are listed to *exclude* them from this project
-  * Caclulations involving day of week, like "first tuesday of every month"
+  * calculations involving day of week, like "first tuesday of every month"
     Nothing here prevents adding day-of-week calculations later (hopefully).
   * Work week, working days calculations, like "how many working days till the end of the quarter"
   * ??